saffronjam/virtometer/README.md

 	// WaitForRunningVM waits for the VM to be running WaitForRunningVM(name string) error
-	// WaitForAccessibleVM waits for the VM to be accessible via SSH
-	//WaitForAccessibleVM(name string) error

 	// DeleteAllVMs deletes all VMs in the environment.
 	// It should be treated as a cleanup operation, and not be included in any benchmarking